Let me guide you to Medellín – which is also a great gateway for a fantastic day trip to the mesmerizing town of Guatapé.

 Day trip to Guatapé

 One thing you definitely shouldn’t miss is a day trip to Guatapé.
-It’s famous for the breathtaking views from a 200-meter high rock – cleverly called La Piedra -as well as for the town of Guatapé with her colorfully elaborated facades.
+It’s famous for the breathtaking views from a 200-meter high rock – cleverly called La Piedra -as well as for the town of Guatapé with its colorfully elaborated facades.

 Since due to the unpredictable weather it was difficult to plan a day out, I thought a touristy group trip would be the best option.
 And it actually was.
 Being the only Europeans on a busload of mostly Latinos, we visited El Templo Roca where the whole town got ready for Palm Sunday.